mrsilver76/plex-autoshutdown/README.md

 ## ▶️ Running the script

+The script must be placed and run on your Plex server (the same machine Plex is installed on) to correctly detect streams, downloads and other activity.

-To run the script, you can either double-click on it or run it from the command line.
-If you are using Linux then you will probably need to make the script executable with `chmod +x plex-autoshutdown.sh`.
+On Linux, you will need to make it executable first by using `chmod +x plex-autoshutdown.sh`.

+Before enabling automatic shutdown, run the script in test mode from the command line to confirm that everything is working correctly.
+When test mode is enabled, the script performs all checks and reports what it would do.
+Even if a condition would normally block a shutdown, the script will continue running so you can see the full set of results. _**It will never actually shut down your server in this mode!**_

+To use test mode, append any of `/t`, `/test`, `-t`, or `--test` to the command line, irrespective of your operating system:

+- Windows: `plex-autoshutdown.bat /test`
+- Linux: `plex-autoshutdown.sh -t`

-To run on your Plex server, you will need to set up the script to run multiple times over the night.
-This is to ensure that if the shutdown is blocked because something is being streamed, then it will try again at a later time.
+Once you've confirmed that the script works as expected, you need to configure your operating system to run the script multiple times over the night.
+This is to ensure that if the shutdown is blocked because something is being streamed or downloaded, then it will try again at a later time.

-The script will output information to the terminal/console and this is useful to aid in debugging.
-It is recommended that you redirect the output to a file in case you need to review the logs at a later date to understand why something happened.
-If you do not trim the logs then this file could get very big.
-To avoid this issue, you should consider setting up a regular schedule to trim or rotate the log file so it does not grow indefinitely.

-## 🪟 Installation (Windows)
+## 🪟 Automatic scheduling (Windows)

 These instructions assume that you want to turn your server off from between midnight and 6am and that you will check the server status every 15 minutes.